OSU provides a competitive benefit package which includes insurance and retirement benefits in addition to other programs and services.

 - SUMMER BENEFIT COVERAGE FOR FACULTY

 Faculty and staff benefits may continue during the summer, even if you are not receiving a paycheck.
 Premiums normally deducted from your paycheck will be billed to your Bursar account.
-You can verify your coverage and deductions on your Pay Stub in your employee portal, Self-Service Banner.
+You can verify your coverage and deductions on your Pay Stub in your employee self-service portal, my.okstate.edu.

 Full payment is due for all insurance premiums by the end of the month as billed by the Bursar.
 If premiums are not paid by the 15th of the month, finance charges may be added to your Bursar account.
 If premiums are not paid by the end of the month, all insurance coverage will be cancelled.